yann-malherbe/amt/README.md

 If you want relaod the script, execute first : clean_install.sh

-If you have erros :
+If you have errors :
 Check the mysql path.

 Example : for me it is : C:\wamp\bin\mysql\mysql5.6.17\bin